Ayushjsgithub/Ayushjsgithub/readme.md

 <!-- Footer Quote -->
 <p align="center">
-  <em>“Life is like riding a bicycle To keep your balance, you must keep moving” – Albert Einstein</em>
+  <em>“Life is like riding a bicycle.
+To keep your balance, you must keep moving” – Albert Einstein</em>
 </p>